bryantryoung/javascript30-projects/README.md

 Day 10 (js-checkbox): Added an auto-select feature to a list of checkboxes which allows the user to hold shift while selecting and have each box inbetween selected
 * more practice with use of `this` which can sometimes be confusing as to what it actually means; in this case `this` was the checkbox currently selected within the event listener
 * used the conditional of switching a variable between true/false `variable = !variable` based on whether the `.forEach()` loop over checkboxes was at the selected checkbox or the last selected checkbox (whether it was actually inbetween the two selected checkboxes or not)

+Day 11 (html5-video-player): An html video player with custom styling and some connected js for additional functionality
+* worked again with data- attributes and retrieving them with js `this.dataset.key` to skip the video forward/back
+* got some practice with HTML5 video, some properties that exist on video players, such as `.paused` `.play()` `.pause()` `.currentTime` and `.duration` and how to change them with javascript functions and event listeners like 'click', 'timeupdate' (or 'progress'), 'mousemove', 'mousedown', 'mouseup', and 'change'